What you need to know about Type 2 Diabetes

-Diet is a key strategy for maintaining good heart health and blood glucose levels in a healthy range.
+Diet is a crucial tool for keeping blood glucose levels in a healthy range and your heart healthy.

-The diet that is recommended for people with type 2 diabetes is the same diet that should be followed by almost everyone.
-It all comes down to a few critical steps:
+The diet that is advised for those who have type 2 diabetes is the same diet that practically everyone should eat.
+All that’s left are a few crucial actions:

-- Choose a variety of nutrient-dense foods that are low in empty calories.
+- Pick a variety of foods that are high in nutrients and low in empty calories.

 Limit your intake of certain foods and beverages.

-- Saturated or trans-fat-rich foods (like red meat and full-fat dairy products)
+- Foods high in trans or saturated fats (like red meat and full-fat dairy products)

-- Meats that have been processed (like hotdogs and salami)
+- Meat that has undergone processing (like hotdogs and salami)

-- Baked items that have been refined (like white bread and cake)
+- Baked goods that have undergone refinement (like white bread and cake)

-- Snacks with a lot of sugar and are extensively processed (packaged cookies and some cereals)
+- Snacks that are heavily processed and include a lot of sugar (packaged cookies and some cereals)

-- Sugary beverages (like regular soda and some fruit juices)
+- Sweetened beverages (like regular soda and some fruit juices)